Fanping/iveely.search/README.md

 ### (5) How to use iveely database?
 iveely database is a mini data storage system,it's has two mode, as follow:<br/>
 #### 1. Local mode.
-Local mode is easy to use, example code=>
+Local mode is easy to use, example code =>